edkhoze/erudit.com.au/content/blog/antigravity.md

 ## Final Verdict

-Overall, I've come away really impressed.
-It's a powerful tool that streamlines the process of building simple to complex websites.
+Overall, I've come away impressed.
+It's a powerful tool that streamlines the process of building simple websites like this one.

 > It's not without its issues, obviously—there are some bugs that need to be iterated over and fixed, but that's to be expected with such cutting-edge technology.

 I do wonder how much it will cost in the future, but for now, it's a fantastic addition to the developer's toolkit.

+> The question is - is it really better than VS Code + GitHub Copilot or Cursor 2?
+IMHO, it's too early to tell at this point!